 Bitcoin is a currency, like the US dollar or the Euro.
 That is, it can be used to buy or sell goods and it can be exchanged for other currencies.
 Bitcoin does have a few key differences that set it apart from traditional currencies, but for the purpose of this tutorial, you don’t need to understand all of them.
 However, you should know that:

-• Bitcoin is first and foremost a digital currency.
+- Bitcoin is first and foremost a digital currency.
 You need to be comfortable with technology.

-• Bitcoin is decentralized.
+- Bitcoin is decentralized.
 That is, it works without central authorities such as governments, banks or payment platforms.
 If anything goes wrong, you are often on your own.

-• Bitcoin transactions are final.
+- Bitcoin transactions are final.
 Reversals or chargebacks are impossible.

-How to find your loved one’s Bitcoins?
+How to find your loved one’s Bitcoins

-There is no one-size-fits-all solution as they are many ways to store Bitcoins.
+There is no one-size-fits-all solution as there are many ways to store Bitcoins.
 Ideally, your loved one would have left instructions on how to access them.
 If that’s not the case, all hope is not lost, but you will need to scour their belongings for information that may lead to their Bitcoins.
 You should be searching for:

-• Wallet software
+- Wallet software

-• Wallet files
+- Wallet files

-• Private keys
+- Private keys

-• Seed phrases
+- Seed phrases

-• Exchange accounts
+- Exchange accounts

 Wallet software

-When opened, the wallet software may give you straight-up access to your loved one’s Bitcoins.
-However, it more likely will ask you for a PIN or a password to unlock the funds.
+When opened, the wallet software may give you immediate access to your loved one’s Bitcoins.
+However, it will more likely ask you for a PIN or a password to unlock the funds.
 Some software will allow you to enter as many guesses as you want, but beware: some of them will permanently destroy the access to your loved one’s coins after too many unsuccessful guesses.
 Do your research before trying out PINs or passwords.

 Wallet files

-Wallet software usually store the information required to access one’s funds in something that’s called a wallet file.
-While it’s easier to search for the presence of a wallet software, you shouldn’t neglect checking for a wallet file, as it’s possible to have one but not the other.
+Wallet applications usually store the information required to access one’s funds in something that’s called a wallet file.
+While it’s easier to search for the presence of a wallet application, you shouldn’t neglect checking for a wallet file, as it’s possible to have one but not the other.
 Wallet files can be found in electronic devices such as cell phones or computers, but they can also be found in storage devices such as HDDs, SSDs, USB keys, SD cards, CDs, DVDs, etc. Go through all of them!

 Searching for wallet files is a tedious and error-prone process.
 For this reason, I recommend that you use my software Treasure Hunter.
 It will scan your electronic and storage devices and let you know if any wallet files have been found, and which wallet software is most likely needed to open them.

-Physical wallets
+Hardware wallets

 Sometimes, the wallet software and file are combined into a physical device that is built specifically to deal with Bitcoins.
 These devices come in various shapes, but among the most popular, you have the Trezor, the Ledger, the Coldcard, the SafePal S1, the BitBox02, the Ellipal Titan and the Foundation Passport.
-As an example, here’s a picture of the Trezor :

 Again, these devices come in various shapes, and your loved one’s may look very different.
 Be on the lookout for strange electronic devices you may have never seen before!
-Physical wallets are likely to be protected by a PIN or a password, and they often only allow you to enter a limited number of guesses before they permanently destroy the access to the coins.
+Hardware wallets are likely to be protected by a PIN or a password, and they often only allow you to enter a limited number of guesses before they permanently destroy the access to the coins.
 Tread carefully!

 Private keys

-A private key is a series of alphanumeric characters that give you access to someone’s Bitcoins.
-It can have various forms, but it will usually start with 5, L or K and be comprised of 51 or 52 characters.
-Here are examples of private keys:
+forms, but it will usually start with 5, L or K and be comprised of 51 or 52 characters.
+Here are examples of

 However, less common formats do exist, so don’t limit yourself to the examples above.
 If you find a series of alphanumeric characters that don’t seem to make any sense, you might have a private key in your hands!

 Private keys can be stored virtually anywhere, whether digitally (like in a Word document) or physically (like on a piece of paper).
 They might also be encoded into a QR code instead of being stored character-by-character.
-In any case, private keys need to be entered into a wallet software if you wish to do something with the Bitcoins.
+In any case, private keys need to be entered into a wallet application if you wish to do something with the Bitcoins.

 Seed phrases